-The proposed wind farm is situated on the Sallachy and Duchally Estates in Central Sutherland, and represents a potentially significant economic boost to the local area.
-The two estates jointly employ nearly 60 local people and are key to tourism and land management in the area.
-Our investment in the estates will allow each of them to create local jobs and we will use local suppliers during the construction process.
+The proposed wind farm is situated on the Sallachy Estate in Central Sutherland, and represents a potentially significant economic boost to the local area.
+Our investment in the estate will allow the creation of local jobs and we will use local suppliers during the construction process.

 Sallachy has two holiday cottages, one lodge and around 6000 hectares of FSC certified woodland.
 This enables the estate to employ five people; one part time cook, two part time cleaners, one part time administrator and one full time employee.
 The estate uses local contractors for building and grounds work and local suppliers where possible.
 The estate’s income is generated from a variety of activities – forestry, agriculture, fish farming, deer stalking and holiday lets.